Staying Healthy in College

 • Make a plan.
 This is an exciting but stressful time.
 A plan will help to decrease the anxiety and stress that is involved with starting a new life chapter.

-• It is important to know your health insurance information.
-What area hospital and providers are covered by your insurance?
-Where can you fill prescriptions?
+• It is important for your student to know their health insurance information.
+What area hospital and providers are covered by insurance?
+Where can they fill prescriptions?

-• Help your son or daughter locate the local Emergency Room and Urgent Care.
+• Help your student locate the local Emergency Room and Urgent Care.

 • Keep in contact.
 Talk about both academics and their social life on a regular basis.

-• Make sure your student is up-to-date on his or her immunizations.
+• Make sure your student is up-to-date on their immunizations.
 Fill out the student health form prior to admission.

 For Students